 The National Climate Extremes Committee (NCEC) was established in 1997 to assess the scientific merit of extreme meteorological/climatological events and provide a recommendation to NOAA management regarding the validity of related meteorological measurements.
 The NCEC is also responsible for disseminating NOAA's recommendation of the event and coordinating any media inquiries with the appropriate public affairs offices.

-The Committee is chaired by a representative from the National Centers for Environmental Information (NCEI) and composed of additional representatives from the National Weather Service's (NWS) Office of Climate, Water, and Weather and a designated representative from the American Association of State Climatologists (AASC).
+The Committee is chaired by a representative from the National Centers for Environmental Information (NCEI) and composed of additional representatives from the National Weather Service's (NWS) "Analyze, Forecast and Support Office" and a designated representative from the American Association of State Climatologists (AASC).
 Discussions on the role of the Committee and its interaction with the state climatologist community will be conducted at the annual meeting of the AASC.